MobileFlow: A Multimodal LLM For Mobile GUI Agent: Experiments

 \section{Experiments}

-In this section, we begin by presenting the dataset employed for both training and testing, highlighting its enhanced compatibility with our business applications.
-Subsequently, we delve into the specifics of our training regimen, the environment setup, and the intricate details of our state-of-the-art algorithm implementations.
-We then proceed to unveil the qualitative and quantitative outcomes for the action prediction and visual question answering tasks, complemented by an ablation study that underscores the significance of our technical contributions.
+In this section, we then show the qualitative and quantitative outcomes for the action prediction and visual question answering tasks, complemented by an ablation study that underscores the significance of our technical contributions.
+And more experiments implementation and deployment details are demonstrated in Appendix D.